BIS sends government debt warning before important elections

 He described an "extreme" scenario where inflation races up again and central banks need to raise rates further.
 But that is not what the BIS expects.

-The BIS report did though say central banks should not rush into rate cuts.
+"An overly rapid reversion of either – or both – of these relative prices could create material inflationary pressures", Carstens said, adding it would mean "fewer and more gradual rate cuts or even, in the extreme, rate increases."

+It chimed with the view that rate cuts should not be rushed.

-"A premature easing could reignite inflationary pressures and force a costly policy reversal," it said.
-(Reporting by Marc Jones; Editing by Emelia Sithole-Matarise)
+"A premature easing could reignite inflationary pressures and force a costly policy reversal," the BIS report said.
+(Reporting by Marc Jones; Editing by Emelia Sithole-Matarise and David Holmes)